Dag Aabye

 Dag Aabye (born 1941) is an endurance runner known for competing in the 125-kilometer Canadian Death Race, held yearly in August in Grande Cache, Alberta.
 The race is extremely grueling, with over 17,000 feet of climbing.
 He is also known for his reclusive lifestyle, as he lives in a renovated bus not far from Silverstar Road in British Columbia, Canada.
 In 2018, filmmakers Justin Pelletier and Adam Maruniak released a documentary on him entitled Never Die Easy: The Dag Aabye Story.
+A book-length profile of Aabye by Brett Poppelwell, "Outsider," was published in 2023.

 Early life

 Dag was born in 1941 in Nazi-occupied Norway, then lived in Argentina before moving to British Columbia.

 In the 1960s, Aabye was a ski instructor in Britain and worked as a movie stuntman, including working as an extra in the 1964 James Bond film Goldfinger.
 He soon after moved to the Whistler Mountain area of Canada where he worked as a ski instructor and became known for his first ski descents of the mountain, sometimes 20 to 30 years before anyone else.
 He was also known for stunts, skiing off man-made structures and building a ski jump for backflips, and appearing in a number of ski movies by filmmaker Jim Rice.
 Pelletier and Maruniak assert that "Dag is widely regarded as the founding father of freeskiing."
 He has been described as "the Father of Free Ride" and "The Last Ski Bum".